-In the economy of Indian agricultural, oilseeds are important crops and next to food grains in terms of place, value and production.
-Groundnut shall remain an essential oilseed crop for the semi-arid regions if the projected demand for oils and fat needs to be met with sustainability.
-Groundnut plays an important role in the Indian rural economy, which constitute
+Oil seeds are most important crops next to food grains interms of production in Indian agriculture.
+Groundnut may remain as an essential oilseed crop for the semi-arid regions if the projected demand for oils and fat needs to be met with sustainability.
+Groundnut constitute the important element of Indian diet.
+Groundnut kernel contains edible oil (48-50 %), protein (25 %), carbohydrates (20 %) and it is rich source of vitamins and minerals.